LuqiPan/LuqiPan.github.io/_posts/operating-systems/2014-02-17-note-weenix.md

 3. Add lock mechanisms in s5fs.c
 4. add more KASSERT for s5fs_mkdir(check the linkcount)
 5. check around s5_seek_to_block(it takes in an offset not blocknum and check the offset is not exceeding the file size)
+6. the block acquired during seek_to_block of inode is memseted, what about file data block
+7. check all funcions that are calling s5_write_file

 ####Questions